 Blockchain technology ensures that all market participants can transact in a trust-less manner, reducing time and cost of contract monitoring.

 All payments will be made through Electrify’s eWallet from the consumer to the retailer.
-Underlying technology will compromise a decentralized value exchange feature that allows consumers to pay for their power in both fiat and tokens.
+The underlying technology will compromise a decentralized value exchange feature that allows consumers to pay for their power in both fiat and tokens.
 It’s expected that the transaction volume will be extremely high and a scalable solution is needed.
-Electrify.Asia partnered with OmiseGo to use their technology for a highly scalable and low cost solution.
+Electrify.Asia partnered with OmiseGo to use its technology for a highly scalable and low-cost solution.